cnichte/hugo-update-lastmod/README.md

 Important features:

-- No Git necessary – everything is based on the file system (mtime, size).
+- No Git necessary – everything is based on the file system (hash, size).
 - Cache is always updated (even with --dry-run).
-- lastmod decision depends only on mtime vs. lastmod, not on +/~/- (these are for information only).

 ## Install